Shooting the Soul of a Nation

 So Soul of a Nation was riven with contradictions from the start.

-Winter, who would produce and direct the documentary, was a New Age mystic who revered the Thai royals and wanted to make a hagiography.
-She was essentially acting as a proxy for the palace, planning to make exactly the kind of propaganda film they wanted.
+Winter, who would produce and direct the documentary, was a New Age mystic who revered the Thai royals and wanted to make a hagiography — exactly the kind of propaganda film the palace was hoping for.

-Lomax, who would do the reporting and interviews, was a brilliant journalist who believed in impartiality and asking questions, and wanted to make a factual and balanced documentary about the monarchy.
+Lomax, who would do the reporting and interviews, was a respected journalist who believed in impartiality and asking questions, and wanted to make a factual and balanced documentary about the monarchy.

 They had totally different visions about what kind of film they were making, and before long, inevitably, tensions erupted.